IBM-Cloud/docs/services/mobileaccess/google-auth-android.md

 ## Creating a project on the Google Developer Console
 {: #create-google-project}

 To start using Google as an identity provider, create a project in the [Google Developer Console](https://console.developers.google.com).
 Part of creating a project is to obtain a Google Client ID.
-The Google Client ID is a unique identifier for your application used by Google authentication, and is needed for setting up the {{site.data.keyword.Bluemix_notm}} application.
+The Google Client ID is a unique identifier for your application used by Google authentication, and is needed for setting up the{{site.data.keyword.amashort}} service.

 From the console:

 1. Create a project using the **Google+** API.
 2. Add the  **OAuth** user access.
 3. Before  you add the credentials, you must choose the platform (Android).
 4. Add the credentials.

 To complete the credentials creation, you need to add the **signing certificate fingerprint**.